tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 * Second, I remove stopwords from the content of `text`.

-## Task 5: Visualize the cleaned data
+## Task 5: Perform exploratory data analysis and plot word-cloud for better visualization

 * Visulalize the distribution of subjects of news